20 Foods That Tax Your Heart

 Cereal is one of those foods that have a health halo; people think it’s healthy because it’s fortified with a bunch of vitamins and minerals.
 But even “healthy” cereals are usually nothing more than a ton of refined carbohydrates and added sugars, like our list of 20 Worst ‘Healthy’ Cereals.
 For breakfast instead, focus on protein, complex carbohydrates, and healthy fat.
 Try making an omelet for breakfast packed with veggies; eggs used to get a bad rap because of their cholesterol content (especially in the yolks), but it has almost no effect on blood cholesterol.
 Enjoyed with a handful of berries and a little avocado, and you have a healthy, satisfying breakfast that won’t spike and crash your blood sugar like cereal will.

-True, plain Greek yogurt is one of our favorite foods for weight loss.
-With virtually no sugar and up to 20 grams of protein per serving, Greek yogurt can be a healthy part of your diet.
+True, plain Greek or Icelandic yogurt is one of our favorite foods for weight loss.
+With a low sugar count and up to 20 grams of protein per serving, Greek and Icelandic yogurt can be a healthy part of your diet.
 Flavored yogurt, on the other hand, is a landmine of added sugars.
 Dannon’s Mixed Berry Fruit on the Bottom Yogurt, for example, has 21 grams of sugar — sugar is listed as the second ingredient on the container!
 Plus, the dairy could be inflammatory for some people.
-If you must fill a yogurt craving, reach for Wallaby Organic Greek Plain Low-Fat Yogurt for just 130 calories, 3 grams of fat (2 grams saturated), 7 grams of carbs, 4 grams of sugar, and 17 grams of protein.
-Choose from any of these 25 Best Yogurts for Weight Loss.
+If you must fill a yogurt craving (and don’t have an intolerance to dairy), reach for Siggi’s Plain 0% Skyr for 90 calories, 0 grams of fat, 6 grams of carbs, 4 grams of sugar, and 16 grams of protein.
+Or choose from any of these 25 Best Yogurts for Weight Loss.